 In the years since completing the Action Plan, the Town has implemented several projects which benefit residents of all ages.
 Recent initiatives include:

-Initiation of Supportive Housing (Ongoing)
+Supportive Housing Development (Ongoing)

-Initiation of Two Affordable Housing Projects (Ongoing)
+Development of Multiple Affordable Housing Projects (Ongoing)

 Completing a multi-use path between Lower Gibsons and Upper Gibsons (2018)